ansible-inventory

 --graph

-create inventory graph, if supplying pattern it must be a valid group name
+create inventory graph, if supplying pattern it must be a valid group name.
+It will ignore limit

 --host 'HOST'

-Output specific host info, works as inventory script
+Output specific host info, works as inventory script.
+It will ignore limit

 --list